OWASP/owasp-mastg/risks/MASVS-STORAGE/2-prevent-data-leakage/data-in-logs/android-data-in-logs-frida/example-1/example.md

 ### Observation

-The output created by `frida-trace` has identified several instances in the code where log output has been printed.
+`frida-trace` has identified several instances where log output has been printed.

 {{ output.txt }}

+As a reference, this is the corresponding logcat output obtained from Android Studio.

+{{ logcat_output.txt }}

 ### Evaluation

 Review each of the reported instances by using keywords and known secrets (e.g. passwords or usernames or values you keyed into the app).

+Note: You could refine the test to input a known secret and then search for it in the logs.